Hornets go inside, beat Heat to even series

-The Hornets pulled out an 89-85 victory in Game 4 on Monday night to even the best-of-seven Eastern Conference first-round series at two games apiece, and they did it by attacking the basket with drive after drive after drive from guards Kemba Walker and Jeremy Lin.
+The Hornets pulled out an 89-85 victory in Game 4 on Monday to even the best-of-seven Eastern Conference first-round series at two games apiece, and they did it by attacking the basket with drive after drive from guards Kemba Walker and Jeremy Lin.

 Game 5 is scheduled for Wednesday in Miami.